Millbridge

 Millbridge features high concentrations of family households, with a higher-than-average median household size

 Family households account for 85.1% of all households, including 47.4% couples with children, 29.3% couples without children, and 7.9% single parent families.
-Non-family households constitute the remaining 14.9%, with lone person households at 12.6% and group households making up 1.7%.
-The median household size is 3.0 people, larger than the Rest of WA average of 2.5.
+Non-family households constitute the remaining 14.9%, with lone person households at 12.6% and group households comprising 1.7%.
+The median household size is 3.0 people, which is larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households